Fostering Resilience for Health Professionals

 With Mark Lau, PhD and Andrea Grabovac, MD

-Retreat structure consists of large group teacher-guided mindfulness practices, including sitting, mindful movement and body scan meditations as taught in MBCT.
-Teacher-guided discussion, with a focus on meditation technique, supports the cultivation of sustained moment-to-moment attention.
-Periods of silence including guided practice further support a deepening of mindfulness.
-In addition, there will be time to take advantage of activities for relaxation and restoration in Hollyhock’s natural beauty.
+The workshop structure consists of large group, teacher-guided mindfulness practices, including sitting, mindful movement, and body scan meditations as taught in MBCT.
+Engaging discussion, with a focus on meditation technique, supports the cultivation of sustained, moment-to-moment attention.
+Periods of silence, including guided practice, further support a deepening of mindfulness skills.
+There will be the option of taking breaks in silence to support continuity of practice.

 By the end of this retreat, you will:

-- Learn a precise, actionable definition of mindfulness and understand it’s relationship to well-being and resilience
+- Apply a precise, actionable definition of mindfulness to your relationship with well-being and resilience

-- Understand how to work with attention and awareness to develop mindfulness, matacognitive awareness, interoceptive awareness and equanimity
+- Understand how to work with attention and awareness to develop mindfulness, metacognitive awareness, interoceptive awareness and equanimity

 - Practice the ability to attend to present moment experience in a more spacious, non-reactive, and effective way through a carefully sequenced progression of meditations, including:

 - Develop practical and effective strategies for cultivating mindfulness and equanimity in daily life